BRUT by Youssef Akiki

 Above the City, Closer to the Source

 Lebanon's mountain dining has long existed in a separate register from the city.
 Restaurants in villages like Ehden, Ammiq, or Deir el Qamar have historically traded on altitude, air, and a slower pace rather than on culinary ambition.
 BRUT sits differently.
 It represents a format that has emerged more recently in the Lebanese dining conversation: the chef-driven mountain address that draws on the surrounding terroir not as background color but as the primary material.
-In that sense, it belongs to a peer set that includes Lakkis Farm in Baalbek and Feniqia in Byblos, restaurants where geography is the organizing principle of the kitchen rather than an incidental detail.
+In that sense, it belongs to a comparable set that includes Lakkis Farm in Baalbek and Feniqia in Byblos, restaurants where geography is the organizing principle of the kitchen rather than an incidental detail.

 The Sourcing Argument in Practice